 Design Problem 3 concerns an external thread stripping area.
 To solve this, Blake relies on his solutions to the two previous problems and gets an incorrect result of 1.134 sq.in.
 This mistake is especially odd since the same calculation is done correctly earlier in the book.
 Table 1 on page 36 says that the external thread stripping area for UNC 3/4-10 2A is 1.21 sq.in. per inch of engagement.
 The problem assumes that the length of engagement is 0.75 inches, so according to this table the answer to this problem should be 0.75*1.21=0.908 sq.in.
 This is much closer to the answer provided by our calculator (0.913 sq.in.).
 Comments on the help page which are duplicated further down this page explain why rounding errors are a significant problem in calculations of thread stripping areas.
 Blake finally gets back on track in Design Problem 4 where his results agree with Table 8 on page 84 of the ASME specification and also with our calculator.

-Mistakes by the U.S. Department of Standards
+On page 2.17 of the U.S. Department of Standards Screw-Thread Standards

 Machinery's Handbook (25th edition) is inconsistent regarding notation.
 On page 1407, tensile stress area is denoted by the symbol As, but on page 1416 As means bolt thread shear stress area, and tensile stress area is denoted by At.
 The notation on page 1407 is consistent with the current edition of Appendix B of the ASME specification, but page 1416 is not.
 Bickford (page 67, 3rd edition) gives some translations between old and new notation.